 and groups throughout South Central Kentucky.

-- A major addition to the Cralle Student Union Building was added
+■ A major addition to the Cralle Student Union Building was

-Academic Support Center, a computer center, and a conference
+classrooms and a computer laboratory, and a conference center.

 campus in 1984.
 It is the home of the Blue Raiders men's and